ScottGrant528/honours/readme.md

 - [x] Obtained a dataset
 - [x] Explored the dataset
 - [X] Pre-Processed the dataset
-- [ ] Research and Implement Triplet-Based DML's from Keras Libriary
+- [X] Research and Implement Triplet-Based DML's from Keras Libriary
-- [ ] Implement kNN to select the nearest neighbor
+- [X] Implement both kNN models
-- [ ] Apply Explainable AI methods

  <b> Stage 2. </b>
 - [ ] Select more datasets
 - [ ] Explore datasets and see if possible to combine multiple
 - [ ] Apply a RF algorithm to the dataset/s
-- [ ] Use Compare results of the DMLs vs RF
+- [ ] Use Compare results of the DMLs vs RF vs kNN
 - [ ] Fine tune algorithms and\or insights into the AI reasoning for prices

  <b> Stage 3. </b>